 5. How and where to buy tickets for Park Guell?

-You can buy the tickets at the park but, it can be Hell on Earth.
-Park Guell is one of the most famous attractions, so it’s going to be busy.
+You can buy the Park Guell Tickets at the park itself but, it can be Hell on Earth.
+Park Guell is one of the most famous attractions and visited, so it’s going to be busy the whole year-round.

-You will have to wait for sure, so play it smart and get your tickets online.
-So the only thing to worry about wil be bringing your sunglasses and your best comfy outfit.
+You will have to wait for sure, so play it smart and get your Park Guell tickets online.
+So the only thing to worry about will be bringing your sunglasses and your best comfy outfit.

 Receive them via email, SMS or in our app and show them on your smartphone (no need to print), easy!
 You will be ready to enter and discover this dreamy park without lines.